Are you looking to sign up to our Advent and Christmas reflections?

-What are the key elements of the campaign?
+What are the key elements of Comfort and Joy?

-As in previous years, the national Church will work with dioceses and churches to make a range of content available, branded with the Comfort and Joy theme:
+As in previous years, the national Church will work with dioceses and churches to make a range of digital and print content available, branded with the Comfort and Joy theme:

 The reflections for each day from Christmas Day to 2 January feature contributions from Kate Bottley, Jonathan Bryan, Bob Chilcott, Martha Collison, Stephen Cottrell, Guli Francis-Dehqani, Chine McDonald, Sally Phillips and Justin Welby.
 The booklet is introduced by the Archbishops and has been edited by the Ven John Kiddle, Archdeacon of Wandsworth, author of the best-selling God With Us: Your Christmas Journey.

-They will also made available freely via audio, smart speaker, as well as in app and email formats with accompanying prayer activities for children and families.
+They will also be made available freely via audio, smart speaker, as well as via app and email formats with accompanying prayer activities for children and families.

 Working with the Archbishop of York's Youth Trust and the Evangelism & Discipleship team, we will also produce a series of youth reflections in December.